DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Tilde (~)

 To save a program:
-- Be sure the _Vektor_ module is placed in PROGRAM context (if not, click the button where the LED is on).
+- Be sure the _Vektor_ module is placed in PROGRAM context (if not, click the context button where the LED is on).
-- Use right click context menu, select **Program #xx**, then **Save to .vktProgram file**.
+- Do a right-mouse click on the module, from menu select **Program #xx**, then **Save to .vktProgram file** command.
-- From **Save As** dialog, select the path where you'd like to store the file, then enter the filename, then click Save button.
+- From **Save As** dialog, select the path where you'd like to save the file, then enter its filename, then click _Save_ button.

 _Program-specific right click context menu:_